 If your spouse does respond to the petition, you will both need to complete a divorce questionnaire.
 This questionnaire will ask questions about your marriage, children, finances, and assets.
 Once you have both completed the questionnaire, you will need to file a divorce settlement agreement.
-This agreement will outline all of the terms of your divorce, including child custody, child support, spousal support, and division of assets.
+This agreement will outline all the terms of your divorce, including child custody, child support, spousal support, and division of assets.

 Once you have filed the divorce settlement agreement, you will need to attend a divorce hearing.
-At this hearing, the judge will review the terms of your divorce and decide whether or not to grant the divorce.
+At this hearing, the judge will review the terms of your divorce and decide whether to grant the divorce.

 One of the biggest cons of an uncontested divorce is that it is hard to achieve.
 It requires both spouses to agree on all aspects of the divorce.
-If you and your spouse cannot agree on custody, support, or division of assets, then an uncontested divorce is not right for you.
-This sort of divorce sounds wonderfully easy in theory, but many divorcing couples find it is not a practical solution for them due to their inability to agree on every single aspect of the divorce settlement.
+If you and your spouse cannot agree on custody, support, or division of assets, then it is not an uncontested divorce.
+Another con is that without legal counsel, there maybe decisions that are made that can cost you more in the long run than if a lawyer reviews the documents and drafts the documents so that everything is in order with Florida law.

 Starting the Process

-If you are considering an uncontested divorce in Florida, it is important to consult with an experienced divorce attorney.
-For years, the attorneys at The Law Firm of Anthony J. Diaz have been helping spouses Orlando and throughout Florida as they navigate the process involved in finalizing a divorce.
-Contact Anthony Diaz and The Law Firm of Anthony J. Diaz today for help resolving your divorce.
+If you need advice or a document review in an uncontested divorce in Florida, it is important to consult with an experienced divorce attorney.
+For many years, The Law Firm of Anthony J. Diaz has been helping couples in Orlando, Melbourne and throughout Florida as they navigate the divorce process.